Online Colleges That Offer Free Laptops

 Frequently Asked Questions

-Not only do most college students need a laptop to complete coursework (e.g., performing research, writing papers, etc.), many have to buy one because their college requires it.
+Not only do most college students need a laptop to complete coursework (e.g., conducting research, writing papers, etc.), many have to buy one because their college requires it.
 Fortunately, many colleges partner with major software companies such as Microsoft to provide all students with free or heavily discounted productivity tools and other discounts.